 After the loss of power, heat generation due to fission of uranium stops with SCRAM, but heat generation due to radio-active decay of fission products continues.
-Power was needed to pump water and cool the core, so emergency diesel generators provided power to the Emergency Core Cooling Systems (ECCS).
+Power was needed to pump water to cool the core, so emergency diesel generators provided power to the Emergency Core Cooling Systems (ECCS).
 After the earthquake, the reactors were isolated and stable.

 About 40 minutes after the quake, a tsunami hit the plant.
 The design basis for tsunami height was 5.7 m (17.1 ft), but the actual maximum tsunami height was 15 m (45 ft).
-Since the seawater pumps were submerged by the tsunami, the residual heat removal systems (which releases the residual heat inside the reactor to the seawater) and the auxiliary cooling system (which releases the heat of equipment to the seawater), lost their functions.
+Since the seawater pumps were submerged by the tsunami, the residual heat removal systems (which release the residual heat inside the reactor to the seawater) and the auxiliary cooling system (which releases the heat of equipment to the seawater), lost their functions.

 As a result of the tsunami, all AC power was lost for Units 1 -5, and unit 6 retained one operating generator.
 The Reactor Core Isolation Cooling (RCIC), followed by High Pressure Coolant Injection (HPCI) system, were operated manually and/or with power from back-up batteries.
-When the back-up batteries failed, the pressure of the containment structures began rising rapidly, due to the decay heat producing steam in reactor pressure vessel.
+When the back-up batteries failed, the pressure of the containment structures began rising rapidly, due to the decay heat producing steam in the reactor pressure vessel.
 Steam relief valves were opened to relieve pressure, but the steam had already discharged into wet well.
 This caused a decrease in coolant level in the reactor pressure vessel.

 Center for Nuclear Science and Technology Information of the American Nuclear Society

-© Copyright 2016-2017
+© Copyright 2018